Traditionally made by Hungarian Jews for a religious festival, the flódni has since spread deep into the Budapest mainstream.

 “By the 1960s, Frőhlich was well-known among both Jews and non-Jews alike.
 And since the flódni was a signature product, more and more people got to know it,” said Éva Zádor, niece of György Frőhlich, who died in 2010.
 It also helped that the Jewish Quarter – the inner part of Budapest’s District 7 – where Frőhlich was located, had a meaningful non-Jewish population by then.
 (Sadly, Frőhlich is no longer: it closed its doors during the pandemic).

 Soon, flódni was available at Budapest’s top pastry shops.
-“When I started out in 1971, we already made it,” said József Auguszt, scion of the legendary Auguszt pastry shop, who still mans the counter every day at their flagship location in Fény utca.
+“When I started out in 1971, we already made it,” said József Auguszt, scion of the legendary Auguszt pastry shop, who still mans the counter every day at their flagship location in Fény utca (and who spent a year-long internship at Frőhlich as a young man).
 Even Café Gerbeaud, Hungary’s most famous and fanciest, had flódni on its menu.

 Since the early 2000s, the flódni moved even deeper into the Budapest mainstream thanks to a couple of young Jewish Hungarian pastry makers who revived old family recipes and spread the word through TV shows, food festivals, and cookbooks.
 The pioneer of the new-wave flódni was Ráhel Raj, but she has since moved on and currently Judit Vámos is considered by many the Queen of flódni.

-At a warehouse in southern Budapest, Judit and her small team make hundreds of flódni each morning that make their way to the city’s leading restaurants, cafes, and pastry shops by midday.
+Back in Budapest, at a warehouse in District 11, Judit and her small team make hundreds of flódni each morning that land at the city’s leading restaurants, cafes, and pastry shops by midday.
 She has long tinkered with her mother’s flódni recipe which she now carefully guards, not even her employees know the specifics (Judit herself prepares the fillings the night before the baking).

 “Walnut and poppy seed fillings are familiar to Hungarians,” she says when I ask about her flódni’s popularity.
 It also helps that bejgli, a traditional Christmas pastry, is somewhat similar.
 In fact, peak flódni season in Hungary is Christmas, which is of course ironic for a traditional Jewish pastry.
 “We sell twenty times more in a day than normally.
 People who have tired of the bejgli like to spruce things up with our flódni.”